PHYGITAL WANDERER

 During this period, deeply shaped by San Francisco’s nightlife and SoMa district, he revived his personal painting practice — first under surrealist and expressionist influences, then gradually shifting toward an abstraction inspired by the "West Coast Experiment" (Richard Diebenkorn, Rauschenberg, Jasper Johns).
 He participates to group shows in the SF Bay Area and Phoenix, AZ

 After Shrek and a period of burnout in 2001, he left the animation industry and transitioned into the video game world, joining Electronic Arts.
-From his downtown San Francisco loft-studio (the “6th street loft”), he developed an independent creative and exhibition space, producing kinetic abstract works, selling his work at regular events, and documenting the city’s accelerating gentrification through video.
+From his downtown San Francisco loft-studio and showroom (the “6th street loft”), he developed an independent creative and exhibition space and a large body of work, outside the gallery systems, producing kinetic and vibrant abstract works, selling his work at his space, and also documenting the city’s accelerating gentrification through video.

 After the collapse of the internet bubble, he moved to the historic neighbourhood of North Beach, It is during this time that he created Cadastres Exquis, blending painting, text, and fragments of printed urban maps.
 Inspired by Baudrillard (America), Diebenkorn, and surrealist practices, he invented an emotional cartography — an attempt to capture urban impermanence.